 The Big Island is renowned for its coffee and coffee tasting but did you know that there are also tea plantations on Hawaii?
 Tea loves lots of rain, grows best at higher elevations, and needs acidic soil with good drainage, lots of sunlight and high humidity.
-These factors all come together on the north/eastern side of the Big Island!
+These factors all come together on the northern and eastern sides of the Big Island!

 Because tea is a labor-intensive crop the local farmers go for quality rather than quantity.
 They are mostly artisans using traditional and natural techniques, produce small batches and cater to specialty markets.
 The following local tea plantation organize tea tours and tastings on their property.
 Consider visiting one if you hold a special place for tea in your heart: